"Somewhere in another world." -Claude Monet

-A natural linen cover from World Market is on the mattress layered with a faded lavender quilt.
-Two Restoration Hardware pillows with tattered hems and torn seams keep it simple.
+A natural linen covered mattress layered with a faded lavender quilt.
+Two pillows with tattered hems and torn seams keep it simple.

 The decor is minimal with walls painted moody grey and bare concrete floors for a calm Northern France feel.

 "Grey diversifies into blue, and most French blues are reflective colours, used to calm and soothe.
 From Grey also come mauve and lilac~ either as vivid as the iris or closer to the quiet, almost misty tones that are quintessentially French."

 Fresh clipped roses from the garden...always

 to bring in beauty.

 "I must have flowers, always, and always." -Claude Monet

 A Monet retreat near the gardens

 Photography and words Copyright

 Kerrie Sanderson Seawashed.